 In addition, applicants must submit admission materials no later than two weeks prior to the start of the semester as a priority admission date.
 Applicants submitting after the priority deadline will be considered if space is still available in CSP graduate classes.

 Applicants who fail to meet the minimum requirements for admission have the opportunity for conditional admission if applicant meets the minimum graduate admission standards and upon a successful appeal to the program director.
 Students admitted under a conditional status must earn a cumulative 3.0 GPA on the first twelve (12) graduate hours in the program.
-Note - the GRE and/or MAT scores are no longer being required for conditional admission.

 The director of the program will assign a faculty advisor to each student admitted to the degree program.
 The advisor will assist the student in the design of a curriculum of study that leads to the fulfillment of degree requirements.
 Subsequently, the academic advisor, the Department Graduate Committee, and the Graduate College will monitor the student's progress as they progress through the program.
 It remains, however, the student's responsibility to understand and to satisfy all degree requirements.